aaltoes-tech/AaltoesAISearch/README.md

 ## Configuration

-The application uses a `Config` class (based on Pydantic's `BaseModel`) to validate and manage configuration parameters.
+The application uses a `APIConfig` class (based on Pydantic's `BaseModel`) to validate and manage configuration parameters.
 Key parameters include:

 - `mode`: Operation mode (`index` or `retrieve`).
 - `model`: Language model to use (e.g., `gpt-4o`, `gemini-2.0`).